codelabspro/engine-guides/Carousel/Layout.md

         this.dots = new Dots(this.root.addChild(), { numPages: this.pageData.length });

-        //we will build this function in the next step _positionComponents.call(this)
+        // We will build this function in the next step _positionComponents.call(this)

     }